themanyone/FindAImage/README.md

 `python aichat.py`

-This starts a chat server (yes, yet another server--a web server this time) so, if port 7860 is open on your firewall, anyone on your wifi can interact with the above model hosted by `llama-server`, upload or capture pictures from a webcam (for models that support them), read and translate text in images, or ask questions about them.
-The omni model may be prompted with text, audio, and images simultaneously.
+This starts a chat server (yes, yet another server--a web server this time) so, if port 7860 is open on your firewall, anyone on your wifi can interact with `llama-server` via our chat app.
+Upload or capture pictures from a webcam (for models that support them), read and translate text in images, or ask questions about them.
+Right now, ours is the only chat app, *that we know of*, that can prompt an omni model with text, audio, and images simultaneously.
+Try speaking your prompt into the recorded audio and see!

+**Update.** Now that llama.cpp also has a chat server of their own, you may want to try that.
+Theirs doesn't record audio or handle multimodal prompts as well as ours yet.
+But it might later.
+There is also a [router mode](https://github.com/ggml-org/llama.cpp/blob/master/tools/server/README.md), that serves up all the models in your `/models` directory.
+Then our apps can choose among them.

+**Up/down voting.** Now that `aichat.py`'s up and down-voting works, you can rank which models you like best.
+The rankings will appear in a file, `votes.json`.
+If you have downloaded several models, you could use that data later to decide which models to keep.

 **Canvas mode.** You can edit questions, code, and responses right in the interface by clicking twice on the text.
 A button will appear to submit a new query with your edits, comments, or annotations.